Hives/hives.github.io/_posts/2019-02-13-trouble-using-ssh-to-connect-to-github.md

 ... and after that `git push` worked.

-When I got home in the evening, I commented out those extra lines from my ~/.ssh/config, again, and found I now had no problem SSH-ing to GitHub.
+In the evening, when I was back on my home network, I commented out those extra lines from my ~/.ssh/config and found I now had no problem SSH-ing to GitHub.

 So what was happening?
 And what did the solution do?